Complimentary shipping for Canada and USA for all orders above $20. Offer valid until August 31, 2026.

 Meet Retaal, age 13

-Retaal Al. is a 13-year-old author who believes every child deserves a library full of stories that make them feel seen.
+Retaal is a 13-year-old author who believes every child deserves a library full of stories that make them feel seen.
 She started writing Adventures in Positivity because she noticed how often kids are told to "just be happy", without anyone showing them what that actually means.

 The main message